LearnersGuild/guide/Learning/FAQs.md

 #### How many times can a learner take a Phase Interview?

-As many times as you need to, subject to a 2 week waiting period between attempts.
+As many times as you need to, subject to the following interview completion guidelines.
+Below you'll see how long you must wait before reattempting an interview based on the completion percentage of your current interview:

+Completion &lt; 40%: 3 weeks wait time

+Completion &lt; 60%: 2 weeks wait time

+Completion &lt; 80%: 1 week wait time

 #### How do learners access the curriculum for each phase?